aboutus.png

 Undergraduate Research Assistant

 I am an undergraduate student in the Department of Biomedical Engineering.
-I joined the lab in 2021.
-I am mentored by Mikayla Hall.
+I am mentored by Dr. Somayeh Ebrahimi.